reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

 - unlike other languages, in java, all objects are stored in the `heap` without giving the developers a choice
   - reason is due to 1 of the design goals of java during the mid 1990s
-    - to simiplify choices and where possible, to provide a single, clean way of doing things
+    - to simplify choices and where possible, to provide a single, clean way of doing things
-  - in modern JVM, it is more efficient and clever, as it is able to detech an object being created is not going to be shared (doesn't go outside the code block in which its created), thus creating it on the stack
+  - in modern JVM, it is more efficient and clever, as it is able to detect an object being created is not going to be shared (doesn't go outside the code block in which its created), thus creating it on the stack
 - example

   - reason for the following example is because java will see that the 2nd string object has identical value to the first string, thus there was no need to create a new string object in the `heap`